Anthony Smith, PhD

 Chief Operating Officer

-Maggie joined the Secure Futures team in 2015 as Administrative Officer.
+Maggie joined the Secure Futures team in 2015 as an Administrative Officer.
 She was promoted to COO in August 2017.
 She manages day-to-day operations, contract administration and human resources.
 Maggie brings 25 years of experience in business administration, accounting, and human resources with telecommunications, highway construction, and retail businesses as well as four years of solar industry contract administration.
 Maggie earned her BA in Business and Organizational Development from Eastern Mennonite University in Harrisonburg, VA and her MBA with non-profit specialization from Marylhurst University in Portland, OR.

 R. Macon Rich